-Reference samples may be used for multiple purposes from the initial stages of development and optimisation, through Stage 1 and into continual monitoring and maintenance of the assay.
-Wherever possible, large quantities of these reference samples should be collected or prepared and preserved for long-term use.
-Switching reference samples during the validation process introduces an intractable variable that can severely undermine interpretation of experimental data and therefore, the integrity of the development and validation process.
+Wherever possible, large quantities of reference samples should be collected or prepared and preserved for long-term use.
+Switching reference samples during the validation process introduces an intractable variable that can severely undermine interpretation of experimental data and the integrity of the development and validation process.
 For assays that may target multiple species, the samples should be representative of the primary species of interest.
 It is critical that these samples reflect both the target analyte and the matrix in which it is found in the population for which the assay is intended.
 The reference materials should appropriately represent the range of analyte concentration to be detected by the assay.

-It is important to emphasise that, no matter whether reference samples are selected from natural sources or prepared in the laboratory, all selection criteria or preparation procedures, as well as testing requirements, need to be fully described and put into document control.
+Whether reference samples are selected from natural sources or prepared in the laboratory, all selection criteria and preparation procedures, as well as testing requirements, need to be fully described and put into document control.
 Not only is this good quality management practice, but it will provide both an enhanced level of continuity and confidence throughout the lifespan of the assay.
+Summaries of the data to be collected and documented for reference material can be found in Figure 2.
+For more detail on best practice and quality standards for the documentation of provenance of reference material refer to Watson et al. (2021).